auerlab/fasda/README.md

 technical issues, but do not address biological variations.

 Another problem is that many biology experiments use only 3 replicates.
-We simply cannot draw high confidence from any statistics based on 3 samples.
+We simply cannot draw much confidence from any statistics based on 3 samples.
 Schurch, et al recommend a minimum of 6 biological replicates, 12 in order to reliably identify DEGs with fold change less than 4 ([https://doi.org/10.1261%2Frna.053959.115](https://doi.org/10.1261%2Frna.053959.115).

+* Note that higher fold-changes and higher counts lead to higher statistical significance, but this does not necessarily correlate to higher biological significance.
+A fold-change of 1.5 may be highly significant for one gene while meaningless for another for entirely biochemical reasons.
+E.g. increasing the abundance of a scarce enzyme by 50% could have a profound effect on a cell, while a 50% increase in many other proteins has little effect.

 P-value calculations typically make the same assumptions about all genes.
 In reality, a 2-fold change in expression could be hugely significant for one